Rising tensions in North Darfur’s Sortony camp

 Tensions in Sortony, a camp for nearly 70,000 displaced people from Jebel Marra, continue to rise between militiamen and the displaced.
 Groups of militiamen have reportedly gathered outside the camp while the local security committee has been unsuccessful in containing the situation.

-Two persons were killed during a fight between militiamen and commercial vehicle owners at the market in Sortony on Monday.
-The militiamen claimed that people from the camp were responsible for the deaths, and have demanded a financial compensation.
+During a fight between militiamen and passenger vehicle owners at the market of Sortony on Monday, two militiamen were killed.
+Relatives of the victims claimed that people from the camp were responsible for the deaths, and demanded ‘blood money’.

-The accused displaced people have refused to pay the blood money of SDG400,000 ($65,200).
-The militiamen have reacted by blocking off the main road, and the only water source in the area.
+The accused displaced people have refused to pay the blood money of SDG400,000 ($65,200) after which the militiamen blocked off the main road leading to the only water source in the area.

-They underscored in a meeting with the delegation that the incident took place at night.
+They told the delegation in a meeting that the incident took place at night.
 “They said that the barbed wire between the camp and the market is broken, and that soldiers of Unamid were able to see the fighting.”

-The activist said that the meeting ended when the displaced refused to pay the compensation, and that the security delegation returned to Kabkabiya on Thursday.
+The activist said that the meeting ended when the displaced said they categorically refuse to pay the compensation as they did not kill the militiamen.
+The security delegation returned to Kabkabiya on Thursday.

 “The militiamen also threatened to prevent Unamid from bringing water to the displaced people,” the activist said.
 “The mission brings three tankers of water every day.”

-She said that groups of militiamen have stationed north of Sortony camp, and expressed fears of an imminent attack on the camp residents.
+She said that groups of militiamen are stationed north of Sortony camp, and expressed fears of an imminent attack on the camp.

-People continue to flee the Jebel Marra area in Darfur because of fighting between government forces and the Sudan People’s Liberation Army – Abdel Wahid (SPLA-AW).
+People continue to flee the Jebel Marra area in central Darfur because of fighting between government forces and the Sudan Liberation Movement under the leadership of Abdelwahid Nur (SLM-AW).

 (Table: OCHA Sudan)